 On bet types, all of the major options will be available.
 Here are the more popular wagers you’ll come across:

 One notable restriction has to do with college sports.
 You can bet on the outcome of college football and basketball games, but Arizona prohibits proposition bets on college athletes.
-For other restricted items, we can expect the state to mirror what we’ve seen in other legal states.
+For other restricted items, the state mirrors other legal states.

 - No betting on entertainment-related events like reality TV.